An introduction to visual arts and design that stresses the components of visual thinking and visual language underlying design and the fine arts.

 Paper 25%

-Prelim 25% Thurs,Oct 25, 7:30-9:00 PM Room G71 MVR
+Prelim 25% October 24, 7:30-9:00 PM Room 280 MVR

 Please note these exam dates.
 Makeup exams will be available only in the event of University-created scheduling conflicts.
 Airline reservations do not constitute a valid excuse.
 If you cannot meet this exam schedule, you should not take this class.
+Persons taking this course S/U must achieve a final average of 70% to pass the course.
+Assignments will be graded as received and may not be revised after grading.
+Following instructions and meeting deadlines is expected professional behavior that has a bearing on your grade.
+However, the instructor and TAs will be happy to consult with you on your assignments before they are due.

 Attendance: Since this course is heavily dependent on visual material, attendance is essential if assignments are to be understood and completed correctly.
 Slides and other visual materials shown in class will be incorporated in the exams.
 The visual materials (slides and other visual examples) presented in class are not available at any other time.
-Images available for study via the Web Textbook or on reserve at Mann Library are not necessarily the images you will see in class.
+Images available for study via the Web Textbook are not necessarily the images you will see in class.
 The outside readings are not substitutes for the lectures, and you are responsible for information presented in both lectures and readings.
 The exercises are opportunities to demonstrate that you have grasped concepts presented in class by means of lecture and visual examples.

-Electronic mailing list: An electronic mailing list has been established for this course.
-Essential course information will be distributed via the electronic mailing list, and you will be held responsible for that information.
 Once you are subscribed, a message will be sent out to you.
-To send a message to the instructor or everyone on the list, you can send a message to txa125-L@cornell.edu.
+To send a message to the instructor or everyone on the list, you can send a message to FH-FSAD-1250-Students@groups.cornell.edu .

 All assignments in this course are designed to test directly your ability to handle visual material.
 You will be asked to select images, visual components, and style features and/or manipulate, compare, and/or analyze them.
 You do not need to have any previous experience or special skills to complete these assignments well.
 Much of the course material is devoted to the language of design and the fine arts; demonstration of your understanding of the terms and concepts presented in class is crucial to success in any assignment.